Unpacking exceptional healthcare logos

 Lenox Hill Radiology logo

-If you live in NYC, chances are you’ve been to a Lenox Hill Radiology facility for an x-ray or ultrasound.
-It’s a blunt, but clever, logo that shows an skeuomorphic X-ray of their abbreviation.
+If you live in NYC, chances are you’ve been to a Lenox Hill Radiology facility for an X-ray or CT scan.
+LHR has a blunt, but clever, logo that shows a skeuomorphic X-ray of their acronym.

 12. Farewell Fax